guillaumeteillet/create-your-own-facebook-messenger-bot-platform-ec2-aws/README.md

 ./letsencrypt-auto
 ```

-Facebook required a https webhook, so we will use let's encrypt to get our ssl certificate.
+Facebook required a https Webhook, so we will use let's encrypt to get our ssl certificate.
 When ./letsencrypt-auto is ready (few minutes), you will see this :

 <img src="https://cloud.githubusercontent.com/assets/1462301/14651185/1e2aa5dc-066f-11e6-91f5-ffa202a929d9.png" width="50%">

 As you can see, my domain "www.guillaumeteillet.fr" is selected ([*]).
-You can selected/unselected domain with space bar, navigate with up and down.
+You can select/unselect domain with space bar, navigate with up and down.
 When the domain name for which you want a SSL certificate is selected, press Enter.

 Let's encrypt ask your email address to notify you when the certificate expires. **Enter a valid email and press Enter**.